 Special-status Bird Species: As noted in the Project Description, test pits and quarry study trenches would be backfilled and returned to pre-investigation conditions by the end of each workday.
 Fault study trenches may remain open multiple days, but would be temporarily covered with heavy duty plywood sheets (3/4 inch or thicker sheets) at the end of each workday so that no wildlife could access the trench and potentially be hurt or become trapped.
+The plywood would be tightly covered to prevent smaller wildlife from crawling under the plywood and becoming trapped in the trench, as small gaps between the surface of the ground and the plywood can resemble naturally occurring refugia and attract small animals.
 Biological monitors would clear area prior to work proceeding the following day and be present during removal of the plywood sheets.

 Swainson's Hawk: Based on a desktop evaluation, the entirety of the Project Area is identified as suitable Swainson's hawk habitat; therefore, without mitigation, the proposed investigations could result in the disruption of nesting and foraging activities, if the species is present within or near the work areas.
-These impacts would result from noise and physical disturbance associated with the drill rigs, and vehicles that would be conducted at the Investigation areas.
+These impacts would result from noise and physical disturbance associated with the drill rigs, and vehicles that would be conducted at the investigation areas.
 Tree removal would not occur under the Proposed Project.